How to Make Gold Pennies – Science Experiment

 Learn about the science of alloys: copper + zinc = brass

-At first glance there appears to be something a bit strange about a gold penny.
+At first glance, there appears to be something a bit strange (yet really amazing) about a gold penny.
 First, gold pennies don’t really exist.
-Modern day alchemists, cleverly disguised as chemistry teachers, often share the secret of making gold pennies.
-Students take home an unforgettable lesson in alloys and a keepsake penny that can never be put back into circulation.
+Modern day alchemists, cleverly disguised as ingenious and creative chemistry teachers, often share the secret of how to turn pennies gold.
+Students will take home an unforgettable lesson in alloys in this golden penny lab, creating a keepsake penny that can never be put back into circulation.
+You’ll be able to amaze your friends with this fake gold penny.

-SAFETY NOTE: This activity requires adult supervision.
-NaOH should be handled with great care.
-It is corrosive and can burn skin.
-Zinc dust should not be inhaled.
+SAFETY NOTE: At Steve Spangler Science, we always practice safe science!
+This activity requires adult supervision.
+NaOH should be handled with great care: it is highly corrosive and can burn your skin.
+In addition, zinc dust should never be inhaled.
 Safety glasses should be worn throughout this entire activity.

 Put on your safety glasses.